 Industry example:

-Natural Language Understanding is a key domain of deep machine learning that enables computers to interpret and make sense of human language.
+Natural Language Understanding is a key domain of deep learning machine that enables computers to interpret and make sense of human language.
 Instead of relying on handcrafted rules, NLU models use large-scale text data and architectures like Recurrent Neural Networks (RNNs) or Transformers to learn grammar, context, and intent.

 These models can detect sentiment, understand questions, and process instructions across different languages and writing styles, making them essential for many AI-powered language applications.